 2. Dark-Green Leafy Vegetables

 Dark green vegetables contain powerful antioxidants that help to combat toxins in the body.
 They work hand-in-hand with your liver to help rid your body of toxins.
-Some dark green vegetables that are particularly helpful include kale, spinach, and collard greens.
+Some dark, leafy greens and vegetables that are particularly helpful include kale, spinach, and collard greens.